Deduction

 In the field of logic and formal reasoning, a deduction or deductive reasoning is the obtaining of a particular conclusion from general premises.
 In this it is distinguished and contrasted with induction, which obtains general conclusions from particular premises.

-You may be interested: Round Table
+You may be interested: Unit

 The deduction It is one of the main mechanisms of logical reasoning and one of the oldest formulated by humanity.
 It is studied by psychology, philosophy, mathematics and other disciplines, and is characterized because its conclusions follow from the premises, that is, they cannot be false if the premises are true (although they can be true if the premises are false). ).
 For example: